ElixirTeSS/TeSS/README.md

 2. Connect to postgres console as tess_user and create database 'tess_development' (or use any other name you want).

- To connect to postgres console do (modify to suit your postgres installation if needed):
+ To connect to postgres console do (modify to suit your postgres database installation):
  * `$ psql -U tess_user`

  From postgres console, as user tess_user, do: